sunsided/merge-whitespace-rs/README.md

 ## Example

-The example below uses an optional quotation characters to keep quoted text ranges un-merged, as well as an optional escape character to ensure that quotation character literals are kept as-is.
+The example below uses an optional quotation character to keep quoted text ranges un-merged, as well as an optional escape character to ensure that quotation character literals are kept as-is.

 ```rust